 Dr Pablo Silveira

-He joined the DCR Group at the ANZAC Research Institute in 2012, where he has turned his research focus to novel molecules on dendritic cells that can be used as therapeutic targets to control inflammation associated with haematopoietic stem cell transplantation or autoimmune disease.
+Dr Silveira joined the Dendritic Cell Research Group in 2012, where his research is focussed on novel molecules on dendritic cells that can be used as therapeutic targets to control inflammation associated with haematopoietic stem cell transplantation, solid organ transplantation or autoimmune disease.

 Dr Phillip Fromm